Anson892/csci3100-project/README.md

 - `npm run start_client` to start the client
 - `npm run start_server` to start the server

+The client will be running at `http://localhost:3000` and the server will be running at `http://localhost:8080` (It may not work if you are using a different port).

 ### (Optional) Import Sample Data
 With the server running, you can import sample data to the database by running the following command:
 ```bash